Why Your Car Accident Settlement Is Taking So Long

 One of the most significant factors that can affect when you get your car accident settlement is the severity of your injuries.
 If you’ve suffered serious injuries, it will take longer for your health to improve and reach maximum medical improvement (MMI).
 This means ongoing medical treatment may delay your settlement.

 The severity of your injuries will also play a role in determining the value of your settlement.
 The more serious your injuries, the higher your settlement will likely be.
-This can also lead to delays as the insurance company will likely want to wait until you’ve reached MMI before settling to ensure that they are not overpaying.
+This can also lead to delays as the insurance company will likely want to wait until you’ve reached MMI before settling to ensure they are not overpaying.

 The Complexity of Your Case

-Negotiations with the Insurance Company
+How To Scare An Insurance Adjuster 2Negotiations with the Insurance Company

 If a car accident lawyer represents you, they will negotiate with the insurance company to try to get you a higher settlement.
 This can take time, and it’s not uncommon for negotiations to go back and forth for several weeks or even months.

-While this can be frustrating, it could also result in a settlement that’s several times larger than what you would have gotten had you settled for the insurance company’s initial offer.
+While this can be frustrating, it could also result in a settlement several times larger than you would have gotten had you settled for the insurance company’s initial offer.
 The right attorney could obtain a settlement covering all your accident-related expenses.

 Litigation